 4. Guochao (国潮) economy

 Guochao is not only a fashion trend, but also reflects the new generation of young people’s recognition and pride in Chinese culture.
-Collaborations between apparels or sneakers become the most effective touchpoint to reach young consumers, accounting for over 60% total spending.
-In addition to product design, the diversification and convenience of information acquisition channels, marketing operations are becoming one of the important driving forces affecting the rapid growth of Guochao brands.
+Marketing campaigns formed on collaborations between apparel or sneaker brands become the most effective touchpoint to reach young consumers, accounting for over 60% total spending.
+In addition to product design, the diversification and the convenience of information acquisition channels, marketing operations are becoming one of the important driving forces affecting the rapid growth of Guochao brands.